-^{(2) &}quot;Debt related (gain) loss" represents gains associated with debt repurchases below par and write off of unamortized fees and original issue discount associated with debt refinancings.

-^{(3) &}quot;Depreciation and amortization" represents depreciation, amortization of intangible assets, amortization of favorable and unfavorable lease rights, and amortization of content costs.

-^{(4) &}quot;Strategic initiatives" represents non-recurring costs to execute various strategic projects, such as costs to design a new prototype for locations, development costs to startup new lines of business, as well as costs to design and implement new strategic capabilities (e.g. new sourcing offices or distribution networks).

-^{(5) &}quot;COVID-19 costs" represents premium pay for location team members (including cleaning and location capacity management labor), incremental seasonal clearance associated with location closures, donations for our mask making initiative and additional location cleaning supplies.

-^{(6) &}quot;Technology development expense" represents one-time IT project management and implementation expenses.

-(7) Based on our evaluation for impairment of the carrying amount of goodwill and trade name on our balance sheet.
+- (2) "Debt related (gain) loss" represents gains associated with debt repurchases below par and write off of unamortized fees and original issue discount associated with debt refinancings. - (3) "Depreciation and amortization" represents depreciation, amortization of intangible assets, amortization of favorable and unfavorable lease rights, and amortization of content costs. - (4) "Strategic initiatives" represents non-recurring costs, such as third-party consulting costs and one-time start-up costs, that are not part of our ongoing operations and are incurred to execute differentiated, project-based strategic initiatives, including costs (i) to design a new prototype and assortment optimization process for locations, (ii) related to our efforts to initially evaluate and implement opportunities to offset the significant costs incurred due to the new U.S. tariffs on merchandise produced in China, (iii) to start up a new technology product that would traditionally be incurred by our vendors, (iv) to evaluate our opportunity in new potential lines of business, (v) to analyze improved supply chain capabilities, (vi) related to one-time legal and accounting fees associated with our planned initial public offering and (vii) to establish our foreign sourcing office.
+(5) "COVID-19 costs" represents premium pay for location team members (including cleaning and location capacity management labor), incremental - seasonal clearance associated with location closures, donations for our mask making initiative and additional location cleaning supplies. - (6) "Technology development expense" represents one-time IT project management and implementation expenses, such as temporary labor costs, third-party consulting fees and user fees incurred during the development period of a new software application, that are not part of our ongoing operations and are typically redundant during the initial implementation of software applications or other technology systems across different functional operations of our business before they are in productive use. - (7) Based on our evaluation for impairment of the carrying amount of goodwill and trade name on our balance sheet.
 Impairment recorded was driven predominantly by the result of negative total comparable sales and declining margins, primarily resulting from the incremental U.S. tariffs on Chinese imports, along with a weaker than expected peak selling season.
-See Note 6-Goodwill and Other Intangible Assets to our unaudited financial statements included elsewhere in this prospectus for further details.
+See Note 6-Goodwill and Other Intangible Assets to our unaudited financial statements included elsewhere in this prospectus for further details. - (8) "Sponsor management fee" represents management fees paid to our sponsor, LGP (or advisory affiliates thereof), in accordance with our management services agreement, which will terminate upon the consummation of this offering.
+Following the consummation of this offering, LGP will not provide managerial services to us in any form. - (9) "Other" represents one-time severance, certain legal, executive leadership transition and business transition expenses.

-CONFIDENTIAL TREATMENT REQUESTED BY JO-ANN STORES HOLDINGS INC. PURSUANT TO 17 CFR 200.83

-(8) "Other" represents one-time severance, certain legal, executive leadership transition and business transition expenses.

-CONFIDENTIAL TREATMENT REQUESTED BY JO-ANN STORES HOLDINGS INC. PURSUANT TO 17 CFR 200.83